edgex-Tech/edgex-golang-sdk/python_sdk/TESTING.md

 ## Integration Tests

 Integration tests verify the SDK's interaction with the EdgeX API endpoints.
-These tests require valid API credentials to pass.
+Most of these tests require valid API credentials to pass, except for tests of public endpoints.

+> **Note**: For information about public endpoints that can be tested without credentials, see [PUBLIC_ENDPOINTS.md](PUBLIC_ENDPOINTS.md).

 ### Account API Tests